arackcheev/master/servicenodeSETUP.md

  * When you are done, click File, Save as, Type in: “bitcoin.conf”.
     * Ensure the file is not “bitcoin.conf.txt”

- * Save it and then place the .CONF into its corresponding wallet folder.
+ * Save it and then place the .conf into its corresponding wallet folder.
     * For this example: %Appdata%/Roaming/Bitcoin

  * Remember what you wrote for the username, password, and IP.

- * Create an identical .CONF file for each wallet you are going to be using on the decentralised exchange.
+ * Create an identical .conf file for each wallet you are going to be using on the decentralised exchange.
     * Ensure `rpcuser` and `rpcpassword` are different on each wallet for security purposes

 ---